mitchellh/vagrant-aws/README.md

 * `access_key_id` - The access key for accessing AWS
 * `ami` - The AMI id to boot, such as "ami-12345678"
+* `availability_zone` - The availability zone within the region to launch the instance.
+If nil, it will use the default set by Amazon.
 * `instance_type` - The type of instance, such as "m1.small"
 * `keypair_name` - The name of the keypair to use to bootstrap AMIs which support it.